meilisearch/strapi-plugin-meilisearch/README.md

 By transforming the `categories` into an array of names, it is now compatible with the [`filtering` feature](https://docs.meilisearch.com/reference/features/filtering_and_faceted_search.html#configuring-filters) in Meilisearch.

+**Important**: You should always return the id of the entry without any transformation to [allow sync](https://github.com/meilisearch/strapi-plugin-meilisearch/issues/487) when unpublished or deleting some entries in Strapi.

 ### Filter entries

 You might want to filter out some entries.
 This is possible with the `filterEntry`.
 Imagine you don't like `Alfredo's` restaurant.
 You can filter out this specific entry.